uncharted-distil/distil/README.md

 - **Cause**: Dependencies are out of date or have not been installed
 - **Solution**: Run `make install` to install latest dependencies.

+#### "# pkg-config --cflags  -- gdal gdal gdal gdal gdal gdal Package gdal was not found in the pkg-config search path."

+- **Cause**: GDAL has not been installed
+- **Solution**: Install GDAL using a package for your environment or download and build from source.